top of page

 In her words:

-My practice is increasingly concerned with unmaking—not as an act of destruction, but as a methodology that resists the dominant narratives of capitalism, which equate progress with accumulation, productivity, and overconsumption.
+Drawing from my research study in Creative Pedagogies, I am now ready to return to a tactile engagement with materials as a reflective process.
+My artistic practice is increasingly concerned with unmaking—not as an act of destruction, but as a methodology that resists the dominant narratives of capitalism, which equate progress with accumulation, productivity, and overconsumption.
 The concept of making-unmaking, draws from post-materialism, post-human and more-than-human theories, and Deleuzian concepts of becoming.
-My interest lies in relational practices that blur the boundaries between subject and object, self and environment, human and non-human, physical and conceptual boundaries.
+My interest lies in relational practices that blur the boundaries between subject and object, self and environment, human and non-human, and physical and conceptual boundaries.

 bottom of page